 For additional comfort and light support, this Sarmiento long humeral splint comes with two stockinette undersleeves.
 These are composed of high-quality 100% cotton.
 Some instructions for treating a humerus bone break recommend wearing two sleeves for a period of time.
 Or if one will suffice, the pair of sleeves makes cleaning them more convenient.

-The shell of the arm brace for fracture of the humerus has numerous slats and holes that allow heat and moisture to escape.
-This improves the breathability of this arm brace for broken humerus treatment.
+The shell of the arm brace for fracture of your humerus has numerous slats and holes that allow heat and moisture to escape.
+This improves the breathability of this arm brace.

-The strapping system of this Sarmiento brace for humerus fracture care allows one to easily adjust and customize its fit.
-There are two contact-closure straps around the upper arm, each of which can be tightened or loosened as needed as one’s humerus bone fracture care progresses.
+The strapping system of this Sarmiento brace for humerus fracture care allows you to easily adjust and customize its fit.
+There are two contact-closure straps around the upper arm, each of which can be tightened or loosened as needed as your humerus bone fracture care progresses.

-There is also a strap around the shoulder of the humerus bone fracture brace that wraps beneath the opposite arm, securing the shoulder against the body and holding the brace in place.
+There is also a strap around your shoulder that wraps beneath your opposite arm, securing your shoulder against your body and holding the bicep brace in place.

 The plastic shells of this broken upper arm brace can be wiped clean using a damp cloth and disinfectant or soap.
-The removable liners can be washed by hand using warm water and mild soap.
+The removable liners can be washed by hand using cool water and mild detergent.
 Note that the sleeves should not be washed or dried using high temperatures (since they are cotton, they may shrink).

 Give Us a Call